walterxie/BioSci700/Lab1.md

 your working directory.
 You can preview the alignment by using any text editor to open the file.

-We also need two R libraries: “ape” and “phangorn”.
+We also need three R libraries: “ape”, “phangorn”, and “phytools”.
 If your R has not got them, please use `install.packages` to install them.

 ## 1. Pairwise distances